 Hutton's shearwater chick covered in down prior to gaining adult plumage

 Birds arrive at their colony from Australian coastal waters in late August onwards then spend about two months competing for burrows and mates.
 The male and female take turns to incubate the single egg, laid in a burrow up to three metres long between late October and late November.
 Incubation takes about 50 days.

-Each day adult birds travel approximately 20 kilometres to the sea, to eat fish and krill which are later fed to their young.
+Each day adult birds travel approximately 20 km to the sea, to eat fish and krill which are later fed to their young.
 On their downhill flight they travel at up to 154 km/h, reaching the ocean in as little as seven minutes.
-The return trip takes around 38 minutes, with 1200 metres or more in altitude to be gained with a bellyful of fish.
+The return trip takes around 38 minutes, with 1200 m or more in altitude to be gained with a bellyful of fish.

 When the young fledge in March and April, they migrate with other Hutton’s shearwater to fish-rich waters off the Australian coast.
 Young birds stay there for three or four years then return to Kaikoura to breed at five to six years old.

 Habitat loss and predation by introduced mammals is the main threat to remaining Hutton’s shearwater populations.
 Deer and chamois are known to trample nesting burrows, stoats and cats will eat young birds and eggs, and pigs would be a major threat if they reached the breeding colonies.